 One night, after many stories and his predictable conclusion “And someone ought to write a book about it” I told him, “I’ll do it.
 I’ll write the book.”

 A Book about Ferrari of Los Gatos that will Surprise You

 How difficult could it be, I thought?
 I’d spent years in the business world writing reports, agreements and contracts.
 I had met a guy with incredible stories about the car I loved.
 There must be a reason for that chance encounter, I reasoned.
 I must be destined to write a book based on his stories.

 Many car enthusiasts visited that magical, mystical corner of East Main Street and Pageant Way in Los Gatos where the story takes place.
 Maybe you were one of them?

 If you enjoy entertaining and fascinating stories or just love cars, especially Ferraris, you will find the blog posts here just what you want.

-I plan to post two times a week on Monday and Wednesday.
-Once in a while, I’ll also include a Friday.
+I plan to post weekly, usually on Monday.
 Each story will be a condensed version of what later will appear in the book.
 Sometimes I’ll re-print other classic car stories or post information of interest to car enthusiasts.